vt-dev/CAN-simulator/README.md

 You can follow up the video to assembly a CAN Bus simulator.
 It contains a cluster and BCM, which can simulate the door lock/unlock, lights, cluster meters.
 CAN-simulator codes can be used to communicate the CAN bus simulator through PC.

+CAN Simulator works with a CAN device to simulate the CAN communication.
+In this example, a CAN Bus deivce box is used to generate the CAN message, and CAN Simulator collects and forwards the messages to the third-party.
+Of course, you can follow the similar assembly method to DIY your own device.
+Let us know if you have any questions.

 # Firmware
-The CAN Simulator needs to work with firmware to implement the CAN Bus communications.
+The CAN Simulator needs to work with firmware to implement the CAN Bus communications on ARM-based board.
 Let us know if you have any question.